bozy15/recipe-pod/README.md

 ### Code

-- The secret key used in this project was generated using [Randon key Gen](https://randomkeygen.com/)
+- The secret key used in this project was generated using [Random key Gen](https://randomkeygen.com/)

 #### Educational Credit